WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 [sealed]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal
 [tls-prototypes]: https://github.com/tc39/proposal-structs/blob/main/ATTACHING-BEHAVIOR.md

-#### Realm-Local JS Function Wrappers
+#### Thread-Local JS Function Wrappers

 One of the most important requirements for this proposal is that there be some way for shared functions to call JS functions, which are inherently unshared.
 Without this capability, shared functions would not be able to directly interact with their environment on the Web.
-To allow shared functions to call unshared JS functions, we extend the `WebAssembly.SharedFunction` constructor with a new `realm-local: bool` option.
+To allow shared functions to call unshared JS functions, we extend the `WebAssembly.SharedFunction` constructor with a new `thread-local: bool` option.

-On the web, JavaScript always executes in a particular [realm].
-An agent (roughly, a thread of execution) may have multiple active realms within it, such as in the case of multiple iframes.
-Each agent that executes JS has at least one realm, but may have more.
-Importantly, each realm has its own copy of all JS built-ins and web APIs.
-For example, a main document's `Array` constructor is a different function than an iframe's `Array` constructor.

-When `realm-local` is true, the resulting `WebAssembly.SharedFunction` is a "realm-local function wrapper."
-It behaves like a realm-local global initialized to `ref.null nofunc` on each realm, so if it is called immediately after being shared with another realm, it will behave as though calling `null`.  `WebAssembly.SharedFunction` has a `set` method that sets the wrapped function on the current realm, and it throws an error if the current realm's wrapped function has already been set to a non-null value.
-The `WebAssembly.SharedFunction` constructor with the `realm-local` option supplied implicitly calls `set`, so it cannot be called again on that original thread (unless the function was constructed wrapping `null` in the first place).
+When `thread-local` is true, the resulting `WebAssembly.SharedFunction` is a "thread-local function wrapper."
+It behaves like a thread-local global initialized to `ref.null nofunc` on each thread, so if it is called immediately after being shared with another thread, it will behave as though calling `null`. `WebAssembly.SharedFunction` has a `set` method that sets the wrapped function on the current realm, and it throws an error if the current realm's wrapped function has already been set to a non-null value.
+The `WebAssembly.SharedFunction` constructor with the `thread-local` option supplied implicitly calls `set`, so it cannot be called again on that original thread (unless the function was constructed wrapping `null` in the first place).

-The `realm-local` option composes with the `async` option from JSPI.
+The `thread-local` option composes with the `async` option from JSPI.
 A shared function wrapper that is also async is async on every realm and thread.

-As an engine-internal optimization, setting a realm-local global to a realm-local function wrapper can skip a layer of indirection and set the global to refer directly to the bound function, since it will never change or be observed from another realm.
-This optimization only works if Wasm "thread-local" globals are actually realm-local in the Web embedding.
-True thread-local globals can be emulated on top of realm-local globals by ensuring that all realms on a thread trampoline through functions from a single realm to enter WebAssembly.
+As an engine-internal optimization, setting a thread-local global to a thread-local function wrapper can skip a layer of indirection and set the global to refer directly to the bound function, since it will never change or be observed from another thread.
+This optimization only works because the dynamic contexts of thread-local globals and thread-local function wrappers are the same, i.e. an entire thread or agent.

+> Note: On the web, JavaScript always executes in a particular [realm].
+An agent (roughly, a thread
+> of execution) may have multiple active realms within it, such as in the case of multiple iframes.
+> Each agent that executes JS has at least one realm, but may have more.
+Importantly, each realm has
+> its own copy of all JS built-ins and web APIs.
+For example, a main document's `Array` constructor
+> is a different function than an iframe's `Array` constructor.
+>
+> It would be possible for thread-local globals and function wrappers to actually be realm-local
+> instead, which would allow the functions to be re-bound on each realm.
+This would be consistent
+> with the way many things work on the Web, but would be less consistent with how shared memory
+> multithreading works in Wasm today, where functions are bound (i.e. imported) once per thread, not
+> once per realm.
+Note that the prototypes on shared objects in the JS API, including function
+> wrappers, will be realm-local regardless of what context we choose for thread-local globals and
+> function wrappers

 [jspi]: https://github.com/WebAssembly/js-promise-integration
 [realm]: https://tc39.es/ecma262/#realm